ashleybaxter/iamashley/_posts/2016-04-26-create-your-own-path.markdown

 In this era, it's possible to _create_ a career unique to your strengths and interests.

-In terms of transitioning from student to traditional employment, there wasn't anything I could contribute to the panel, but I had an alternative message to deliver.
-With 7 of us discussing the options with a limited timeframe of 20 minutes—and my lack of confidence with public speaking—I felt my message was lost.
+In terms of transitioning from student to traditional employment, there wasn't anything I could contribute to the panel.
+I had an alternative message to deliver.

+With 7 of us discussing the options within a limited timeframe of 20 minutes—and my lack of confidence with public speaking—I felt my message was lost.

 Fortunately, <a href="http://www.jamesaltucher.com/">James Altucher</a> sums up my thoughts perfectly.